bmdeen/fmriPermPipe/README.md

 fMRIPermPipe (FPP, version 2.0.0) is a MATLAB-based pipeline for fMRI data analysis, optimized for individual subject analyses and multi-echo data, incorporating multiple neuroimaging tools: FSL, Freesurfer, AFNI, Connectome Workbench, tedana, MSM, and dcm2niix.

 Steps include dicom conversion, preprocessing of anatomical and fMRI data, and statistical modeling and analysis of fMRI data.
 Outputs conform to the [Brain Imaging Data Structure (1.4.1)](https://bids.neuroimaging.io/specification.html) specification.
 Anatomical preprocessing uses a [Human Connectome Project](https://www.humanconnectome.org/)-like pipeline, yielding an accurate cortical surface reconstruction and surface-based registration to the fsLR atlas.
 Functional preprocessing uses a simple but powerful approach, including motion parameter estimation, despiking, slice-timing correction, single-shot motion and distortion correction and linear registration to a subject-specific template, and multi-echo ICA denoising.
-Statistical modeling includes both nonparametric (permutation-based) and parametric (FSL's Improved Linear Model-based) methods.
+Statistical modeling includes a nonparametric, permutation-based option, as well as methods that estimate and correction for autocorrelation (FSL's FILM and AFNI's 3dREMLfit).

 **NOTE: These scripts are currently under active development, and will be changing frequently.
 A more stable version is expected by 2022.
 Currently in progress: wrapper scripts using BIDS naming conventions; json metadata for statistical modeling outputs; Docker container to facilitate installation**